SantiagoJavierRubio/shoppingify/README.md

 - Demo available at https://shoppingify-sjr.netlify.app/ , just register with your email, validate it and you're ready to go.
-- This challenge took me a little longer than previous ones (even longer than I expected), partly because I took it that way in order to learn new technologies and also because the hollidays and vacation days.
+- This challenge took me a little longer than previous ones (even longer than I expected), partly because I took it that way in order to learn new technologies and also because of the hollidays and vacation days.
 - Learned a lot of Redux and redux-saga from scratch.
 - Challenged myself to use a mysql database for this challenge, it was somewhat challenging because I've never used it in an express server.
 - I also implemented (for the first time in express) the mailing system for validations using nodemailer.